 I’ll be honest with you…I’m a little jealous.
 Summer is great!
 I’m not denying that for a second.
 But when the Christmas tree is up, even after 25 years, it still feels a little wrong to be heading to the beach to go swimming.
 And that’s why I find myself gravitating to desserts like this one that look as if they’re carpeted in snow.

 This Chocolate Tiramisu Layer Cake is almost a lazy person’s Buche de Noel; if you squint, it could easily be a snow-covered log fresh from the forest floor.
-But I love the way that with its thick swathes of mascarpone frosting, and draped redcurrants, it looks like it’s come from the holiday banquet of some Frost Queen’s castle.
+But I love the way that it looks like it’s come from the holiday banquet of some Frost Queen’s castle with its thick swathes of mascarpone frosting and draped redcurrants.
 Like the food of Narnia, if Narnia wasn’t so obsessed with Turkish Delight.
-The recipe itself couldn’t be simpler, and it dispenses with the raw eggs of traditional tiramisu.
-The layers are an easy chocolate sponge that takes only minutes to bake in a sheet pan, and the layers are then brushed with coffee and slathered in a mascarpone mix, sweetened and flavoured with vanilla and a dash of rum (extra holiday spirit!).
-This is the perfect thing for a holiday dinner, whether it actually is freezing, or you just wish it was.
-Happy Holidays!

 Chocolate Tiramisu Layer Cake